-You Have 30 Extra Days to Send ACA Forms
+You Have 30 Extra Days to Send ACA Reporting Forms

 As with all things in business, it is crucial to distinguish between what is open to debate and what is irrefutable fact.
+The fact is ACA Reporting is still required.
 Regardless of what type of business you’re in, few things are more important than ensuring that your company is in full compliance with Governmental regulations.

 The Good News